 - Store cut pineapple in a glass or BPA-free airtight plastic container in the refrigerator.

 Ways To Add Pineapple To Your Breastfeeding Diet

 You can consume fresh or frozen pineapple in a salad or make its juice (with pulp) and prepare nutritious lactation smoothies.
 Alternatively, you can use pineapple to tenderize tough meat cuts or enhance a sweet or savory dish’s flavor.
 Irrespective of your choice, remember the following points.

-- Eat pineapple in moderation as a part of a well-balanced diet.
+- Eat pineapple in moderation as a part of a well-balanced and nourishing diet.

 - Use fresh pineapple as much as possible.
-If fresh pineapple isn’t available, you can opt for frozen pineapple.
+If fresh and juicy pineapple isn’t available, you can opt for frozen pineapple.

 - Use canned pineapple cautiously.
 Most canned fruits are preserved in sugar syrup, so they are high in calories.
 Therefore, look for canned pineapple preserved in its juice or water.

 Pineapple is made of 80 to 85% water.
 It is low on calories and rich in vitamin C and manganese.
 There is no definitive evidence that it improves milk supply, but it can be hydrating, and therefore may be a good addition to the nursing mother’s diet (1) (10).
 You can check with your lactation consultant or nutritionist if you have any questions about the safety of pineapple during nursing.

 2. Is it safe to eat pineapple after the C-section?

 Yes, you may eat pineapple after C-section if you have no history of previous allergies or discomforts.
 However, if necessary, you may seek guidance from your lactation consultant or nutritionist.